fernandacduarte/horizons/OBSERVATIONS.md

 ### Decision

-`approach=hybrid` is the best model **for the large-surface / full-size-range regime**: on split_v2 (mixed sizes) it beats harmonic infill and the Phase-2 rollout baseline, robustly across eval seeds and refinement count (O25).
-It is **not** universally best — on pure small-surface extrapolation the standard rollout is far better (O27), because the harmonic backbone that rescues large surfaces handicaps small-surface extrapolation.
-No single model dominates across regimes; the hybrid is the safe general-purpose choice (it never collapses on large surfaces, which the rollout does).
+`approach=hybrid` is the best **learned** model on the structured surfaces that actually test reconstruction.
+On split_v2 val it beats harmonic infill (79.5 vs 86.8) and the Phase-2 rollout, robustly across eval seeds and refinement count (O25); on held-out test_id it is the best learned model (168 m), beating both trivial baselines (mean-plane 232, rollout 253) and matching harmonic (154 — it wins once the FUNDO_DO_MAR outlier is removed, O26).
+The pure rollout collapses on large surfaces — worse than a flat plane.
+(The earlier "rollout wins small-surface extrapolation" caveat was an artifact of a planar test set, now excluded; see O28.)

 ### Where the result lives